-Ohanapecosh Campground is closed for the season until late May 2021
+Ohanapecosh Campground is open for the 2022 season!

-Ohanapecosh Campground, on the southeast side of Mount Rainier National Park, is surrounded by old growth forest and crossed by an exceptionally beautiful snow-fed river.
+Ohanapecosh Campground, on the southeast side of Mount Rainier National Park, is surrounded by an old-growth forest and crossed by an exceptionally beautiful snow-fed river.
 Close to Ohanapecosh are popular hikes to Silver Falls and the Grove of the Patriarchs.

 Ohanapecosh campground has an elevation of 1,914 feet.
-Weather is dry, cool and sunny in the summer with daytime temperatures in the 60 to 80-degree range.
-Even though the eastern side of the park can be sunnier than other areas, weather can be variable and visitors should come prepared.
+Weather is dry, cool, and sunny in the summer with daytime temperatures in the 60 to 80-degree range.
+Even though the eastern side of the park can be sunnier than other areas, the weather can be variable and visitors should come prepared.

 Amphitheater, Campfire, Center Campground, Host Campsite, Tables, Drinking Water, Dump Station, Fire Pit, Fire Rings, Gift Shop, Golden Age & Access Passports accepted, Grills, Group Camping, Pets OK, Picnic Tables, Ranger Station, Restrooms (Flush Toilets), Visitor Center

 Biking, Climbing, Cultural Sites, Hiking, Historic Sites, Mountain Biking, Nature Trails, Photography, Picnicking, Visitor Center, Walking Trails, Wildlife Viewing

 Click this link to go to the full website or book directly by clicking the site choice below. https://www.webreserv.com/cowlitzindiantribe